 In 2018, Pentecost falls on May 20.
 The prayers begin on Friday, May 11.

-To help with this, the Office of New Evangelization has produced a booklet in English, Spanish, and Vietnamese.
+To help with this, the Office of Evangelization and Missionary Discipleship has produced a booklet in English, Spanish, and Vietnamese.